rozek/node-red-flow-stablelm-3b-4e1t/README.md

 ### LLaMA.cpp ###

-[LLaMA.cpp](https://github.com/ggerganov/llama.cpp) is a port of Facebook's LLaMA model in C/C++ (don't be fooled by the statement that the "_main goal of llama.cpp is to run the LLaMA model using 4-bit integer quantization on a MacBook_" - LLaMA.cpp runs just as well under Windows and Linux)
+[LLaMA.cpp](https://github.com/ggerganov/llama.cpp) is a port of Facebook's LLaMA model in C/C++ (don't be fooled by the statement that the "_main goal of llama.cpp is to run the LLaMA model using 4-bit integer quantization on a MacBook_" - LLaMA.cpp runs just as well under Windows and Linux, and with different quantizations)

 > Note: please use my own fork of the original LLaMA.cpp as the code in there raises the context limit and contains additional functions for tokenization - however, if you are fine with a context length of up to 4096 tokens and don't want to tokenize any prompts, the original code will work as fine